yhalilei/english/README.md

-# english
-for english lessons
+# This repository is for english lessons